-Join Mike Meyers for an in-depth discussion in this video Maintaining laser printers, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Maintaining laser printers, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - Laser printers are tanks and they can last forever…if you give them some good maintenance.…I've got an old HP LaserJet 3 that's almost 20 years old…and the thing still runs like a top…simply because we take good care of it.…Now, there's a few basics here that we need to talk about…but before I do anything else,…the big thing I want to talk about…is what we call maintenance kits.…A maintenance kit is something that's passed out…by the manufacturer to keep your system up and running.…Maintenance kits are determined,…they're very different for every different printer…and for every different maker…in terms of when they're distributed…and what they distribute.…

 For example, with older HP LaserJets,…one of the big problems are all these little pickup rollers.…They get covered in dust and everything…so HP offers about once every two years,…a maintenance kit where you replace the rollers.…So one of the big things you want to do…is that if you've got a good laser printer…is get with the manufacturer…and get on their program…